rancher/docs/content/rancher/installation/server-installation/install-using-docker/_index.md

 ---
-title: Install Using Docker
+title: Single Node Install
 weight: 250
 description: For development environments, we recommend installing Rancher by deploying a single Docker container.
 ---

-# Install by Docker
+# Single Node Rancher Server Install

 For development environments, we recommend installing Rancher by deploying a single Docker container.
 In this installation scenario, you'll install Docker on a single Linux host, and then install Rancher on your host using a single Docker container.